Meta-Learning the Inductive Biases of Simple Neural Circuits: Meta-Learning the Inductive Biases

 Our main contribution is a meta-learning framework for extracting the inductive bias of differentiable learning algorithms, Fig.~2A, that we describe in this section.
 In the outer-loop a neural network, the meta-learner, assigns labels to inputs sampled from some distribution, hence creating the real-world function that our circuit of interest will try to learn.
 The inner-loop learning algorithm, the learner, is the circuit whose inductive bias we want to extract; for example, a biological sensory processing circuit that assigns valences to inputs.
 When provided with a training dataset of inputs and labels the learner adjusts its parameters according to its internal learning rules.
 Then the generalisation error of the trained learner is measured on a held-out test set, and this is used as the meta-loss to train the meta-learner.
-This process repeats, retraining the learner at every iteration and iteratively developing the meta-learner's weights, until the meta-learner is labelling the data in a way that the learner finds easy to generalise after training on a few datapoints (we used around 30).
+This process repeats, reinitialising then retraining the learner at every iteration, iteratively developing the meta-learner's weights, until the meta-learner is labelling the data in a way that the learner finds easy to generalise after training on a few datapoints (we used $\sim$30).
 Thus, the meta-learner has extracted a function towards which the learner is inductively biased.

 As just outlined, the meta-learner will find the easiest-to-generalise function, usually the one that assigns all inputs the same label.
 To avoid this trivial function, we introduce a term in the meta-loss that forces the distribution of labels to take a particular (non-constant) form.
-Specifically, it measures the Sinkhorn divergence between the meta-learner's label distribution and a uniform distribution from $-1$ to $1$ (other divergences also work, Appendix B).
+Specifically, it measures the Sinkhorn divergence between the meta-learner's label distribution and a uniform distribution from $-1$ to $1$ (other divergences also work, Appendix B, or other methods like forcing the label distribution's variance to be 1).
 The full pseudocode is in Algorithm~\ref{Psuedocode}.

-Our meta-learner must fit a function that the learner can generalise.
+Our meta-learner must learn a function that the learner can generalise.
 To enable the meta-learner to learn all functions the learner might plausibly generalise well, its function class could usefully be a superset of the learner's.
 Therefore, we choose the meta-learner's architecture to be a slightly larger version of the learner's (though, beyond this, our findings appear robust, Appendix D).